Jagannathan88/Capstone-Project-Report/README.md

     • sh 'docker image prune -f || true': Removes all unused images.
     • sh 'docker volume prune -f || true': Removes all unused volumes.
     • sh 'docker network prune -f || true': Removes all unused networks.

+   # Terraform main.tf
+### Provider Configuration
+      This specifies the AWS provider and the region where resources will be created.
+In this case, the region is ap-south-1.
+### EC2 Instance Resource
+    • aws_instance "jenkins_server": Defines an EC2 instance resource.
+    • ami: The Amazon Machine Image ID for Ubuntu Server.
+    • instance_type: The instance type (t2.micro).
+    • key_name: The name of the SSH key pair for accessing the instance.
+    • tags: Tags the instance with the name "JenkinsServer".
+    • user_data: Specifies a shell script to run on instance startup.
+This script:
+        ◦ Updates the package list and installs necessary dependencies (Java, Jenkins, Docker).
+        ◦ Adds Jenkins and Docker repositories and keys.
+        ◦ Installs Jenkins and Docker.
+        ◦ Starts and enables the Jenkins service.
+        ◦ Adds the Jenkins user to the Docker group and restarts Jenkins.
+### To associates the EC2 instance with the security group
+    security_groups = [aws_security_group.jenkins_sg.name]
+    This line is part of the aws_instance resource block, and it associates the EC2 instance with the security group defined in the script.
+        • The aws_instance resource block is used to define an EC2 instance.
+        • The aws_security_group resource block defines a security group that allows all TCP and SSH traffic.
+### Security Group Resource
+    • aws_security_group "jenkins_sg": Defines a security group for the EC2 instance.
+    • name: The name of the security group.
+    • description: A description of the security group.
+    • ingress: Allows all incoming TCP traffic from any IP address (0.0.0.0/0).
+    • egress: Allows all outgoing traffic to any IP address (0.0.0.0/0).
+### Output
+    • output "public_ip": Outputs the public IP address of the EC2 instance.
+### Post Actions
+    • post { always { ... } }: Executes the cleanup steps regardless of the pipeline's success or failure.
+    • sh 'docker container prune -f || true': Removes all stopped containers.
+    • sh 'docker image prune -f || true': Removes all unused images.
+    • sh 'docker volume prune -f || true': Removes all unused volumes.
+    • sh 'docker network prune -f || true': Removes all unused networks.
+### Summary
+    This Terraform script:
+    1. Sets up an AWS provider in the ap-south-1 region.
+    2. Creates an EC2 instance with Ubuntu Server, installs Jenkins and Docker, and configures them.
+    3. Defines a security group that allows all TCP and SSH traffic.
+    4. Outputs the public IP address of the EC2 instance.